jannden/rust-examples/wordle/README.md

-# Simple Calculator in Rust
+# Wordle Game in Rust

-This is an example project for my blog post on [how to write a Wordle clone in Rust](https://medium.com/@jannden/4d87831672da).
+This is an example project for my blog post on [how to write a Wordle-like game in Rust](https://medium.com/@jannden/4d87831672da).

 ## How to use it